Supports for Ukrainians in Ireland

 The EPIC programme can help you to find a job and can help you develop skills that will help to prepare you for working in Ireland.

 JobAid helps Ukrainians to find a job in the European Union.
 You can search for available jobs in Ireland.
 The jobs advertised are only for people who have left Ukraine because of the war.

 CVhelp.ie has free CV templates for a variety of job types.

 Read more about looking for work.

-The Law Society of Ireland will publish a list of law firms that can offer a desk and internet access to Ukrainian lawyers who have moved to Ireland.
-The list will be published on 16 May.
+The Law Society of Ireland has a list of law firms that can offer a desk and internet access to Ukrainian lawyers who have moved to Ireland.

 The Ukrainian community in Ireland has created a list of Ukrainian-speaking psychotherapists from Kyiv Gestalt University who are giving free counselling.

 You can get free travel on any subsidised public transport service, (Irish rail, Bus Eireann, Go-Ahead Ireland, Dublin Bus and Luas) upon arrival into Ireland for the journey to your final destination.
 Local link services are also included.